Blueprints

 Once you created the flow you can see flow login page settings.

-Configure your preferred login methods from a variety of authentication options including traditional, social, classical and passwordless methods.
+Configure your preferred login methods from a variety of authentication options including traditional, Social, Classical, SAML, WS-FED, AD, REST, Kerberos and Passwordless methods.

 Login Access Control by Group and Role Configuration: Restrict login access to users in specific groups or roles, enabling effective implementation of departmental or sectional user restrictions.